-Professors, staff, and students in our program pursue research on Environmental problems to to expand our knowledge base through experimentation and exploration focused on the discovery of new observations or facets of fundamental environmentally related theories.
-This could range from environmental security concerns resulting from the use of water to how the metal pollution in water affects ecosystem health.
+Faculty and students in our program pursue research on environmental problems to to expand our knowledge base through experimentation or exploration focused on the discovery of new observations or facets of fundamental environmentally related theories.

-Undergraduate research in environmental studies involves an intellectual and educational collaboration between students and faculty members.
-These research experiences can be highly varied and may be initiated by students who seek out an experience related to their chosen EVRN pathway, or through faculty solicitation for help with a specific research project.
-Most research in our program is presented to your peers and EVRN faculty during our spring forum but could also result in publication or presentation at a conference.
+These research experiences can be highly varied and may be initiated by students who seek out an experience related to their chosen Learning Pathway or through faculty solicitation for help with a specific research project.
+Most research in our program is presented to your peers and Environmental Studies faculty during our spring colloquium but research could also result in publication or presentation at a conference.

 Why should I get involved in research?

 There are many reasons why undergraduate students get involved in research and they range from educational to personal to professional.
 From an educational viewpoint this is your opportunity to work closely with a faculty member, learn about how research is conducted in your pathway of study, and to develop the ability to critically think in the situations you will be faced with in your profession.
-Personally and professionally you will be preparing for your future career through on the job skills development, learning how to work in a team, growing your experience in professional communication and finally learning how to take on a project from start to finish.
+By participating in research, you will prepare for your future career through on the job skills development, learning how to work in a team, growing your experience in professional communication and finally learning how to take on a project from start to finish.

 How do I get started?

 Getting started on an research project?
 You are on your way to qualifying for honors!
-Learn more about departmental honors.
+Learn more about Environmental Studies Departmental Honors

 Center for Undergraduate Research - The Center for Undergraduate Research seeks to transform undergraduate education through research.
 We do this by working with instructors and mentors to develop and promote curricula and models for mentoring; engaging and advising students in their development as researchers; and by providing campus-wide programs that celebrate undergraduate research at KU.